sassoftware/event-provenance-registry/docs/explanations/cdf-blog.md

 The first big problem we ran into was that there were no restrictions on who could use receivers and groups.
 This meant that anyone could post passing events to any receiver, which in turn could trigger any associated groups.
-Add some lazy event matching, and suddenly you find yourself releasing thousands of artifacts without intending to (yes, this actually happened).
+Add some lazy message matching, and suddenly you find yourself releasing thousands of artifacts without intending to (yes, this actually happened).
 We discussed adding serious Role Based Access Control (RBAC) to receivers and groups but ultimately decided not to in favor of development speed.
 The tradeoff was some unfortunate hacks that persist to this day.
-Now that EPR is open sourced, we intend implement a more robust solution in the near future.
+Now that EPR is open sourced, we intend to implement a more robust solution in the near future.

 ### Adoption was Difficult